carissalow/rapids/docs/workflow-examples/minimal.md

     ```bash
     ./rapids -j1
     ```
-4. The call features for daily and morning day segments will be in
+4. The call features for daily and morning time segments will be in
    ```
    /data/processed/features/p01/phone_calls.csv
    ```